asav13/ChatProgram/README.md

 # ChatProgram

-You need node.js to run the server, and Python2 to run the client.
+You need node.js to run the server, and Python to run the client.

 In order for everything to work properly one must first run:
 ```